OverviewAgriculture Intermediate (Level 2)

 You will be continually assessed as the study programme progresses; a variety of methods of assessment will be used, including presentation, case studies, assignments and practical assessments.

-To take part in this course you will be required to pay up to £60 for materials.
-There will also be noncompulsory trips of approximately £500.
+To study this course you will be required to have: PPE: Steel Toe Capped Boots or Wellington Boots 1 Pairs of Overalls or water proof coveralls To take part in this course you will be required to pay up to £60 for PPE.
+There will also be non-compulsory trips of approximately £300 to support with wider industry understanding.

 This course can be completed in one year or two years dependent on your grades.
 Please apply for the course as normal and you will be placed on the appropriate course during the application/ enrolment process.
 For any questions, please contact firstname.lastname@example.org